-We were welcomed and checked into hotel Frederiksminde (ad: affiliate link) and accommodated into room no. 1.
-Hedda took a short nap in the big four-poster bed, while I continued to explore the premises.
-In the herbs garden outside I met Jonas as he was checking on the plants.
-He invited me to join him for a walk down to the beach, where he wanted to check whether the first rose hips were already blooming.
+We arrived in Prestø in the afternoon after a pit stop at Rønnende Kro, where we had enjoyed an excellent Danish tavern lunch.
+We were welcomed and checked into Hotel Frederiksminde (ad: affiliate link) and accommodated into one of their rooms.
+In the garden outside I met Jonas, where he was checking on the herbs and plants.
+He invited me to join him for a walk down to the beach to check whether the first rose hips were already blooming.
 Indeed, they were!

 – We pickle or cure them and use them to flavor all sorts of things.
 In ice creams and syrups.
 Or use them as decoration on top of a dish.
 I might do that tonight, Jonas told me.